PirxcyFinal/Fortnite-Api-Discord/README.md

 brnews   : Show a embedded gif with the last BR News cc       : Get info for requested creator code
 ```

-**Please Note:**
-If you are going to use this bot on a project I appreciate if you leave credits!